kshitijdshah99/MutliModal_RAG/README.md

 ## 🧑‍💻 Usage

 1. **Login or Signup** 🔐:
-   - Use the Streamlit interface to create an account or log in.
+   - Create an account or log in through the Streamlit interface.

 2. **Upload Files** 📤:
-   - Upload PDFs or images using the sidebar.
+   - Upload PDFs or images using the intuitive sidebar.

 3. **Enter URLs** 🌐:
-   - Provide web page URLs or YouTube video links for processing.
+   - Add web page URLs or YouTube video links to analyze their content.

 4. **Ask Questions** 🤔:
-   - Submit queries via the chat interface.
+   - Type your queries into the chat input field and get instant, context-aware responses.

 5. **View Results** 👀:
-   - Preview document text, image descriptions, and YouTube transcripts.
+   - Use the provided preview sections to examine document text, image captions, or video transcripts.

 ---

 ## 📂 File Structure

-- `app.py`: Main Streamlit application.
+- `MultiModal_RAG.py`: Main Streamlit application script.
-- `requirements.txt`: List of dependencies.
+- `requirements.txt`: List of Python dependencies.
-- `user_credentials.pkl`: File for storing user credentials.
+- `user_credentials.pkl`: Encrypted file storing user authentication details.
-- `extracted_images/`: Directory for storing extracted images.
+- `extracted_images/`: Directory for images extracted from PDFs or scraped from web pages.

 ---

 ## 🚧 Future Enhancements

-- Support for additional file formats (e.g., DOCX, XLSX).
+- Support for more file types (e.g., DOCX, XLSX, Markdown).
+- Enhanced user interface with drag-and-drop functionality.
-- Improved indexing and retrieval algorithms.
+- Improved context merging and answer generation.
-- Enhanced visualization of retrieved content.
+- Integration of audio transcription and analysis.

 ---

 ## 🤝 Contributions

-Contributions are welcome!
-Please submit issues or pull requests to help improve this project.
+We’d love to hear from you!
+Whether it’s bug fixes, feature suggestions, or new ideas, contributions are always welcome.
+Feel free to fork the repository, make your changes, and submit a pull request. ✨

 ---